carbon-language/carbon-lang/docs/design/generics/goals.md

 -   Users should be able to convert a single template parameter to be generic at a time.
-A hybrid function with both template and generic parameters has all the limitations of a template function: it can't be definition checked, it can't use the dynamic strategy, and so on.
+A hybrid function with both template and generic parameters has all the limitations of a template function: it can't be completely definition checked, it can't use the dynamic strategy, and so on.
+Even so, there are still benefits from enforcing the function's declared contract for those parameters that have been converted.
 -   Converting from a template parameter to a generic parameter should be safe.
     It should either work or fail to compile, never silently change semantics.
 -   We should minimize the effort to convert functions and types from templated